 I started my career as an Assistant Engineer at both Vogville Recorders and The Armoury Studios, eventually moving on to a successful freelance career and becoming the Head Engineer at Greenhouse Studios from 2013-2015.
-I now have my own room at Rain City Recorders (www.raincityrecorders.com) and am the Studio Manager.
+I am one of the operators of Vancouver's Rain City Recorders (www.raincityrecorders.com) and am also the Studio Manager.

 - The Hallowed Catharsis

 - Jon and Roy